 Peter and Paul Fortress

-If you’re not into history and cathedrals, you can grab a towel and enjoy the sand beaches with the fortress walls surrounding them.
-This is one of the most poplar places for locals to enjoy the few and far between sunny days in St. Petersburg.
+If you’re not into history and cathedrals, you can grab a towel and enjoy the sandy beaches with the fortress walls surrounding them.
+This is one of the most popular places for locals to enjoy the few and far between sunny days in St. Petersburg.